-Here at Galen Digestive Health Associates our providers focus on the evaluation and treatment of disorders of the gastrointestinal tract.
-Our gastroenterologists have an extensive understanding of the entire gastrointestinal tract, including the esophagus, stomach, small intestine, liver, gall bladder, pancreas, colon, and rectum.
+Here at Galen Digestive Health each gastroenterologist is board certified in Gastroenterology and Internal Medicine.
+Our providers focus on the evaluation and treatment of disorders of the gastrointestinal tract.
+We have extensive knowledge of the entire gastrointestinal tract, including the esophagus, stomach, small intestine, liver, gall bladder, pancreas, colon, and rectum.

 2515 de Sales Avenue, Suite 206